daycaller/lezard/LEZARDPAPER.md

 Things the colony has hinted at wanting:

 - A $LEZARD sticker pack with new poses
-- A simple tap-to-earn game inside Telegram
-- NFT mints of the original mascot art
 - Charity raids to children's hospitals and animal shelters
 - A real-life lezard plushie
 - Eventually: the lezard becomes the official greeter of TON itself